dvdlite/middledistance.net/src/site/notes/00 Welcome.md

 I hope you, too, are able to find value here.
 You are welcome to follow along and even offer constructive insights if offered respectfully.
 Other digital gardeners have compiled a few [[rules of the road\|rules of the road]], which I hope you will bear in mind if you choose to participate.

-You can peruse the connection graph below, the menu to the left, or use the search bar above if you are curious about a certain topic.
+There are many ways to navigate this garden.
+You can peruse the connection graph, the list of topics, or use the search bar if you are curious about a certain topic.
 Or see below for a few [[guidestones\|guidestones]] to get you started.
-Welcome and enjoy.

 Guidestones: [[Technology\|Technology]], [[Woodworking\|Woodworking]], other [[Maker\|Maker]] projects, [[Self-Actualization\|Self-Actualization]] & [[Spirituality\|Spirituality]], [[Recreation\|Recreation]].

+Peace, welcome, and enjoy.

 Established March 14, 2023, (&pi; day for us Americans) while on vacation in Holetown, Barbados.